 30. While on the subject of splurging and shopping, this one is for all the ladies.
 Buy a bikini.
 You know you’ve thought about it, and you know you secretly want one, so buy it!
 If not in Goa where else would you do it?

 31. Best way to get around Goa?
 Rent a bike.
-This will let you traverse the lesser explored inner streets of Goa which has a different charm all together.
+This will let you traverse the lesser-explored inner streets of Goa which has a different charm altogether.

 32. Watch the sunrise over the beach.
-The golden rays as they spread and encompass the blue water and the soft sand is truly fascinating.
+The golden rays as they spread and encompass the blue water and the soft sand are truly fascinating.

 33. Watch the sunset as well.
 Wait till the last rays of the sun disappear beyond the horizon.

-34. Some of the classic restaurants just have to be visited, like Tito’s, La Plage,and Curlies.
-Once you dine there you’ll know why these places are famous.
+34. Some of the classic restaurants just have to be visited, like Tito’s, La Plage, and Curlies.
+Once you dine here you’ll know why these places are famous.